atlas0fd00m/rfcat/README.rst

 ------------

-RfCat currently requires Python 2.7. the only suspected incompatabilities with Python 3.x are minimal, mostly print(“stuff”) versus print “stuff” and other str/bytes issues.
+RfCat currently requires Python 2.7. the only suspected incompatibilities with Python 3.x are minimal, mostly print(“stuff”) versus print “stuff” and other str/bytes issues.

 Other requirements